Eric the Wye king wins again

 And with stand-in skipper Bob Beggs taking over from Josh Stickland for the leg, they soon zoomed clear of the fleet to win the hardest and most epic ocean crossing of the circumnavigation by a near-150 mile margin a week last Monday.

-The team also added a further three points after a Scoring Gate win, taking them within five points of race leader Perseverance.
+The team also added a further three points after a Scoring Gate win, taking them within five points of race leaders Perseverance.

 All the crews endured freezing temperatures, big low-pressure systems, and the challenges of living on board a stripped back 70-foot racing yacht for a lengthy time in testing seas.